Find Affordable College Courses

 37 Yearly Graduations

-Columbia University in the City of New York is the 13th most popular school in the nation for students seeking a master's degree in Fine Arts.
-Each year, around 30,100 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $59,450 per year, while in-state graduate students, on average, pay $50,496 per year.
-For the 2020-2021 academic year, 37 master's degrees were handed out to Fine Arts majors at Columbia.
-About 89% of this group were women, and 30% were students from an underrepresented racial-ethnic group.
+University of Wisconsin - Madison is the 13th most popular school in the nation for students seeking a master's degree in fine arts.
+Each year, around 44,600 students seeking various degrees attend the university.
+The average in-state tuition for full-time undergraduates is $9,644 per year, while in-state graduate students, on average, pay $10,728 per year.
+During the most recent year for which we have data, 37 people received their master's degree in fine arts from UW - Madison.
+Around 15% of these students were from an underrepresented racial-ethnic group, and 70% were women.
+Data shows that UW - Madison graduates that hold this degree go on to make a median salary of $32,650.

 #16